Francisco de Busso: Suspicion of foreign courtiers

 John Knox wrote of the disapproval of Scottish courtiers at the influence of Busso and other foreigners preferred by Mary.
-In September 1565 the English diplomat Thomas Randolph listed him with David Riccio, and the Englishman Thomas Fowler, as "unworthy persons" and foreigners who were exciting suspicion for their influence at court.
+In September 1565 the English diplomat Thomas Randolph listed him with David Rizzio, and the Englishman Thomas Fowler, as "unworthy persons" and foreigners who were exciting suspicion for their influence at court.
 In 1565 the leaders of the Chaseabout Raid, a rebellion against Mary, included his presence in their list of grievances.

 Knox also wrote that Busso, and three other men of the "queen's domestics and strangers", were involved by the Earl of Bothwell in the murder of Lord Darnley.

 Death

 He died at Dunkeld in April 1576.
+His wife was Margaret MacCartney.

+Francisco de Busso had a son, John.
+Francisco de Busso owned a property in Gray's Close in Edinburgh, but because of illegitimacy ownership was transferred to John Maitland of Thirlestane.